HighDoping/Wan2.2-Mac/README.md

 **WORK IN PROGRESS**

 This repository has the sole purpose of making Wan2.2 run efficiently on Mac M-Series chips.
 Memory saving is the priority.
+A14B model is not supported as the MoE structure requires more RAM and I don't have enough resources to test it.

 ## Original problems